-An infinity scarf is the perfect beginner sewing project.
+A DIY infinity scarf is the perfect beginner sewing project.
+Today we’ll show you how to sew an infinity scarf.
 It’s a great fashion accessory and makes a great gift, those holidays are sneaking up so let’s get started.

 What is an Infinity Scarf